 Here is one last shot.
 This is on the right hand side of the kitchen.
 Jessica opted for a bold geometric tile on the focal wall in the kitchen, and a simple subway for the rest.

-Tricorn Black Dining Room
+Tricorn Black in the Dining Room

 Here is the dining room once it was all completed: